 5) Expertise in online software

-Working with an online accountant isn’t only for tech-savvy business owners – your online accountant should be there to support you in the transition from paper to digital.
+Working with an online accountant isn’t only for tech-savvy business owners or online businesses – your online accountant should be there to support you in the transition from paper to digital.

 If you’re already using software to manage your cash flow online, your accountants should be happy to work with whatever you’re currently using.
 If you’d like to change software, they should help with that too.

 Most online accountancy firms know the good and bad points of most software and generally have preferences.
-For example, our firms’ clients use a range of different software, but we favour using Xero.
-We also have a team of certified Xero users to help you get your accounts online.
+For example, our firms’ clients use a range of different software, but our accountants use Xero.
+We also have a team of Xero Accountants and users to help you get your accounts online.

 So, the expectation here is that you can trust your online accountant to support your business no matter what stage it is at and to select the supports relevant to you.